-The Duchesne High School administration may place a student on academic probation if that student's credit standing at the end of any school year is such that his or her accumulated credit is below what's needed to be classified for advancement to the next class.
-(See section on credit requirements.)
+The Duchesne High School administration may place a student on academic probation if that student's credit standing is such that his or her accumulated credit may be or is below what's needed to be classified for advancement to the next class.
+This can be determined and evaluated at any time.
 For example: